 You must race in your age category, unless age categories are combined as specified below.

 Combining age groups: The Championship races are normally run with separate races for each age identified above.
-However, if there not enough racers in an age group, two age groups may be combined.
-In the event that two age groups are combined, medals will be awarded for the combined group, not for each age group separately.
+However, if there not enough racers in an age group for medals, two age groups may be combined.
+In the event that two age groups are combined to create a group large enough to award medals, medals will be awarded for the combined age group, not for each age group separately.

-Normally, age groups are combined if the age group has less than 6 participants for individual events or 12 participants for mass start events.
-The can be modified at the discretion of the Championship organizer.
+Age groups are normally combined if the age group has less than 6 participants for individual events or 12 participants for mass start events.
+These can be modified at the discretion of the Championship organizer.

 Elite Rider Eligibility